Earth, Water and Environmental Sciences

 Admission

-Access to the STEE course is in L2, after a first year of scientific study.
+Access to the STEE pathway is in L2, after a first year of scientific study.

-Thus, the first year of the TEE license allows students to acquire a base of knowledge in the fundamental scientific disciplines (mathematics, physics, chemistry) as well as in Life and Earth Sciences.
-The content of this first year is ideal for integration into the L2 STEE.
+The first year of the TEE bachelor's degree provides a foundation of knowledge in fundamental scientific disciplines (mathematics, physics, chemistry) as well as in Life and Earth Sciences.
+The content of this first year is ideal for integration into L2 STEE.

-However, students who have completed the first year of a Bachelor's degree in Life Sciences, Physics and Chemistry can apply for the STEE program, but only by application.
+However, students who have completed first-year undergraduate courses in Life Sciences, Physics and Chemistry are eligible for the STEE pathway, by application only.

-Students who have completed a first year in a Classe Préparatoire aux Grandes Ecoles, in PASS or LAS can also be integrated into L2 STEE, on the basis of applications only.
+Students who have completed a first year in a Classe Préparatoire aux Grandes Ecoles, PASS or LAS can also be admitted to L2 STEE, but only on the basis of their applications.

-Finally, students with a BTS or a DUT whose content is close to that of this degree course can also enter the L2 STEE, by application only.
+Finally, students with a BTS or a DUT whose content is similar to that of this degree course can also enter the L2 STEE, by application only.

-Access to L3 STEE is automatic for students who have completed a L2 STEE at the University of Montpellier.
-The access is done on file for the students outside this establishment.
-In this case, they must have completed a L2 in Earth Sciences/Earth and Water Sciences/Environment in another institution, or more rarely a BTS or DUT in a field whose content is sufficiently close to the content of the first two years of the Bachelor's degree in Earth Sciences.
+Access to L3 STEE is automatic for students who have completed L2 STEE at the University of Montpellier.
+Students from outside the University are admitted on the basis of their academic record.
+In this case, they must have completed an L2 in Earth Sciences/Earth and Water Sciences/Environment at another institution, or more rarely a BTS or DUT in a field whose content is sufficiently similar to the content of the first two years of the Earth Sciences bachelor's degree.

 Read more